Uncovering Cross-Objective Interference in Multi-Objective Alignment: Introduction

 Our results reveal that all evaluated methods suffer from the cross-objective interference issue when applied to certain models (e.g., \Cref{fig:reinforce-qwen2.5-base} and \Cref{fig:reinforce-qwen2.5-ift}).
 Critically, this occurs even when objectives are not fundamentally conflicting under traditional gradient-based definitions from MTL and MOO \citep{10.1145/1014052.1014067, NEURIPS2021_9d27fdf2, shi2023recon, kim2025conflictaverse}.\footnote{Analysis is presented in \Cref{fig:cosine similarity} in Appendix \ref{appendix:experiments}.} This finding suggests the failure mode is model-dependent and runs deeper than existing MOO theories on linear scalarization \citep{lu2023multiobjective}, convexity \citep{wei2021fairnessaccuracypareto}, gradient conflict \citep{Sener2018MultiTaskLA}, and generalization tradeoffs \citep{NEURIPS2023_ddcf3462}, as these theories are developed for simplified settings rather than LLM alignment.
+Furthermore, we find the issue also happened on larger models (7B and 8B parameters) across different model families and datasets (\Cref{fig:large models} in Appendix~\ref{appendix:experiments}), suggesting that cross-objective interference is a general yet underexplored issue in multi-objective alignment.

 To address this gap, we develop a theoretical framework analyzing multi-objective alignment through first-order improvement conditions.
 Beginning with the classic policy gradient algorithm \citep{NIPS1999_464d828b, hu2025reinforcestabilizingcriticfreepolicy}, we derive a reward-level local covariance law that precisely characterizes when an objective improves under scalarized alignment: \textit{when its true reward exhibits positive covariance with the scalarized score}.
 This explains why cross-objective interference happens: objectives that are easy to optimize can dominate the training, inducing negative covariance for harder objectives and causing them to degrade even as the overall scalarized return increases.